-1.12 Leases
+1.13 Leases

-Leases are classified as finance leases whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the leases.
+Leases are classified as finance leases whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessees.
 All other leases are classified as operating leases.

 Assets held under finance leases are recognised as assets at the lower of the assets fair value at the date of inception and the present value of the minimum lease payments.
 The related liability is included in the balance sheet as a finance lease obligation.
 Lease payments are treated as consisting of capital and interest elements.
-The interest is charged to the profit and loss account so as to produce a constant periodic rate of interest on the remaining balance of the liability.
+The interest is charged to profit or loss so as to produce a constant periodic rate of interest on the remaining balance of the liability.